section-engineering-education/engineering-education/content/articles/diffie-hellman-elgamal/index.md

    - [Conclusion](#conclusion)

 ### Prerequisites
-To follow this tutorial along, the reader should:
+To follow this tutorial along, you need the following;
+- Basic knowledge of modular arithmetic.
-- Have a basic understanding of security concepts.
+- Basic understanding of security concepts.
-- Have a prior understanding of modular arithmetic.
-- Know how to use various development environments for writing and running python code.
+- Familiar with basic concepts of Python.
+- Local development environment.
+We'll use [Pycharm](https://www.jetbrains.com/pycharm/) in this tutorial.

 ### Objectives
-By the end of this article, the reader should have basic understanding of generating keys using Diffie-Hellman algorithms and encryption and decryption using Elgamal algorithm.
+By the end of this article, the reader should have a basic understanding of generating keys using Diffie-Hellman algorithms and encryption and decryption using the Elgamal algorithm.

-### Asymmetric encryption
+### Getting started with asymmetric encryption
 Asymmetric encryption is also known as public-key encryption.
 It involves enciphering information by a sender and deciphering it by the receiver using keys.
-Each party has their own public key which they can share with the world and a private key which they must keep secret.
-The magic of public key cryptography is that a message encrypted with the public key can only be decrypted with the private key.
-A sender will encrypt his or her message with the receiver's public key.
-Even  though an adversary may know the encryption key, he or she is unable to decrypt the message.
-The reciver however using his or her secret key, is able to decrypt the ciphertext.
+Each party has its public key to share with the world and a private key that they must keep secret.

+The magic of public-key cryptography is that a message encrypted with the public key can only be decrypted with the private key.
+A sender will encrypt their message with the receiver's public key.
+Even though an adversary may know the encryption key, they cannot decrypt the message.
+However, using their secret key, the receiver can decrypt the ciphertext.

-Public key encryption is an attempt to curb the following problem faced by symmetric encryption:
+Public key encryption is an attempt to curb the following problems faced by symmetric encryption:
 1. Key distribution.
  Key distribution under symmetric encryption requires either:
    - That two communicants already share a key which somehow has been distributed to them.